 You can set an hourly schedule that works for your family to add additional structure.

 No matter what your schedule works best for your family make sure you’re always finding time to play, be creative, and spend time outside!
-This is vital to your scholar’s physical and mental well being.
+This is vital to your student’s physical and mental well being.
 Plus, it will help break up the day and give them the break times that they need.

 Extra Tip: Use a timer!
-Timers are helpful for setting clear expectations but also help the scholar know what they’re working for (and that it won’t last forever).
+Timers are helpful for setting clear expectations but also help the student know what they’re working for (and that it won’t last forever).
 It’s also a great way to make a game out of a task “I bet you can’t finish these three problems in three minutes.”

 3. Use Incentives